Azure/azure-functions-docker/README.md

 ## V4 Images

-All languages have a default version published as the major version tag without a language version suffix.
-Suggested usage is to define the language version using the tags below.
-There are no guarantees that the default language version will be static.
- Ex. `node:4-appservice` -> `node:4-node14-appservice` (preferred)

 See release artifacts for Dockerfiles - example : https://github.com/Azure/azure-functions-docker/releases/download/3.4.2/3.4.2-appservice.zip

 Information about how we keep our images up to date can be found [in the wiki](https://github.com/Azure/azure-functions-docker/wiki/Refreshing-Upstream-Dependencies-for-available-non-appservice-images)